kuroh123/transcirbe-audio/README.md

-# TranscribeAI - AI-Powered Audio Transcription MVP
+# Transcriptron - AI-Powered Audio Transcription MVP

 A modern web application for transcribing audio files using OpenAI's Whisper API with features like speaker diarization, timestamped transcripts, AI summaries, and export capabilities.